-Guiding Principle No. 1: ‘Normalize’ wealth and planning
+Guiding Principle No. 1: "Normalize" wealth and planning.

-When family topics become supercharged, hidden, or fear-based, they can go unaddressed, and thus create emotional distance, resentment, and a lack of individual and family integration.
-Take the example of a family in which the parents were first-generation, entrepreneurial wealth creators.
+When family topics become supercharged, hidden, or fear based, they can go unaddressed, and thus create emotional distance, resentment, and a lack of individual and family integration.
+Take the example of a family in which the parents were first-generation entrepreneurial wealth creators.
 Because growing up wealthy wasn’t normal to them, they did not know how to make it seem normal to their children, so they literally masked their total assets by covering all but the signature line on their children's tax documents each year.

-This is why it’s so important to normalize the discussion of wealth by talking early and often about money.
+That is why it’s so important to normalize the discussion of wealth by talking early and often about money.
 This can be done by holding discussions when your children are young about investing and saving, having proper work ethics, how to provide for family members in the future, or how to help others in need.

-Guiding Principle No. 2: Have the right people talking about the right things, at the right time, in the right way
+Guiding Principle No. 2: Have the right people talking about the right things at the right time in the right way.

-Conversely, most communication conflict comes when we have the wrong people talking about the wrong things, at the wrong time, in the wrong way—including no one talking about anything.
+Conversely, most communication conflict comes when we have the wrong people talking about the wrong things at the wrong time in the wrong way—including no one talking about anything.